Image

 This project is made possible by the generous support of Emergent Ventures, (m)otherboard, and paid subscribers.

-I can’t write without this community support.
-If you’ve learned from, resonated with, or been challenged by my work, consider a paid subscription, or email me directly if you’d like to offer more substantial support.
+Writing is how I pay the rent, so if you’ve learned from, resonated with, or been challenged by my work, consider a paid subscription.
 (And if you can’t afford it, consider sharing a post with a friend instead!)

 Now is the best time in the world to be a writer, and I’m so grateful to get to do this.
 Thank you!